rkingan/m3c/README.md

 1. Creating n-vertex, m-edge graphs from n-vertex, (m-1)-edge graphs
 2. Creating n-vertex, m-edge graphs from (n-1)-vertex, (m-1)-edge graphs

-This script expects to find files containing source graphs for the operations in the current directory, named according to the convention used in the script when saving files.
+This script expects to find the input files from previous runs in the current directory that it needs for its current operations, named according to the convention used in the script when saving files.
 For instance, using the default set of instructions, if the program were run to generate 11-vertex, 18-edge graphs, it would expect to find the following files already present from previous runs:

 * m3c-11-17-B.txt.gz
 * m3c-11-17-A1.txt.gz